-"Do not think that I came to destroy the Law or the Prophets.
-I did not come to destroy but to fulfill.
-For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled."
-(Mat 5:17-19)
+"Do not think that I came to abolish the law or the prophets.
+I have not come to abolish but to fulfill.
+For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished."
+(Matt 5:17-19)

 Among the sexual perversions proscribed as criminal offenses in the moral code of the Torah are homosexual relations between males (Lev.
 18:22).
 Talmudic law extends the prohibition also to lesbianism.
 Rabbinic sources advance various reasons for the strict ban on homosexuality, which is regarded as a universal law included among “the Seven Commandments of the Sons of Noah.”